LLNL/units/README.md

 These ranges were chosen to represent nearly all physical quantities that could be found in various disciplines we have encountered.

 The CMake variable `UNITS_BASE_TYPE` if set to a 64 bit type like `uint64_t` will double the space requirements but also change the ranges to be at least a power of 4 larger than the above table.
-See [Cmake Reference](https://units.readthedocs.io/en/latest/installation/cmake_variables.html) for more details.
+See [CMake Reference](https://units.readthedocs.io/en/latest/installation/cmake_variables.html) for more details.

 ### Discussion points